Francicoria/weekly-export-inkscape/README.md

-# weekly-export-inkscape
+### *Exports weekly the svg file with Github Actions*

-Exports weekly the inkscape file with Github Actions
+Click [here](https://github.com/Francicoria/weekly-export-inkscape/actions/workflows/export.yml), then click the latest workflow, download and extract the "Export" archive, where you'll find the exported file.